Explicit Segmentation Is Synonymous With

 • Targeted Advertising: Explicitly defining customer segments based on demographics, purchase history, website behavior, and other attributes allows for highly targeted advertising campaigns, maximizing return on investment.

-• Personalized Recommendations: E-commerce platforms use explicit segmentation to recommend products tailored to individual customer preferences and past purchases.
+• Personalized Recommendations: E-commerce platforms use explicit segmentation to recommend products suited to individual customer preferences and past purchases.

 • Customer Relationship Management (CRM): Explicit segmentation helps businesses tailor their communication and services to different customer groups, improving customer satisfaction and loyalty.